grafana/mimir/docs/configuration/config-file-reference.md

 [max_queriers_per_tenant: <int> | default = 0]

 # The amount of shards to use when doing parallelisation via query sharding by
 # tenant.
 0 to disable query sharding for tenant.
+Query sharding implementation
+# will adjust the number of query shards based on compactor shards used by
+# split-and-merge compaction strategy.
+This allows querier to not search the
+# blocks which cannot possibly have the series for given query shard.
 # CLI flag: -frontend.query-sharding-total-shards
 [query_sharding_total_shards: <int> | default = 16]